GoogleContainerTools/kpt-config-sync/docs/design-docs/02-custom-root-reconciler-clusterrole.md

 ### Proposed Behavior

-The proposed behavior will allow full configuration of which bindings are created for a `RootSync` or `RepoSync` reconciler.
+The proposed behavior will allow full configuration of which bindings are created for a `RootSync` reconciler.
 Config Sync will manage the lifecycle of all `RoleBinding` and `ClusterRoleBinding` objects declared using this new API.

 ## Motivation

-There are several common use cases where a platform admin may want to limit the scope of what a `RootSync` or `RepoSync` can manage in the cluster.
+There are several common use cases where a platform admin may want to limit the scope of what a `RootSync` can manage in the cluster.
 For example, a platform admin may want to allow a tenant to use a `RootSync` to manage a subset of cluster-scoped resources.